 The term Post-Occupancy Evaluation (POE) was first coined in the 1960s in the United States when building inspectors issued occupancy permits to completed projects when they were fit for use and habitation.
-Since then, there has not been a great uptake in the property sector, perhaps because people think POE is difficult to do or do not know where to start.
+Since then, there has not been a great uptake in the property sector.
+This could be because people think POE is difficult to do or do not know where to start.

 However, POE is now starting to be recognised as a valuable means of understanding how a building is working for those that live and work in it.
 Poor building performance can impact significantly on carbon footprint, running costs, occupant health and wellbeing and business efficiency.
-A POE can help to identify teething problems and gaps in building operation understanding and help share lessons for the benefit of other projects, thereby improving our understanding of how buildings are used and operated in practice.
+A POE can help to identify teething problems and gaps in building operation understanding.
+It can also help share lessons for the benefit of other projects, thereby improving our understanding of how buildings are used and operated in practice.

-Generally speaking, the building should be occupied for least 6 or even 12 months or more after occupation, as operations may not be properly established and the building will not have operated in all seasons.
+Generally speaking, the building should be occupied for at least 6 or even 12 months or more after occupation.
+This is because operations may not be properly established and the building will not have operated in all seasons.
 Also, in an ideal world, building owners and developers should consider both ‘pre’ and post-occupancy evaluation, so that we measure performance and satisfaction before and after a refurbishment or a move from one building to another.
 This will allow building performance and occupier satisfaction to be benchmarked, and the real role and value of the building to be understood.

 Post-occupancy evaluation in BREEAM